DocuSign, Inc.

 DOCU

-DocuSign provides a leading electronic signature platform used for digital agreement management, primarily serving the prepackaged software sector.
+DocuSign provides cloud-based electronic signature and agreement management solutions in the prepackaged software industry.

 Investment Opinion: Should I buy DOCU Today?